Sun and heat protection for babies and kids

 If the sunburn is minor:

-- Bathe the area with cool or lukewarm water.
-You may also apply cool gauze padding to the sunburnt area.
+- bathe the area with cool or lukewarm water or apply a cool cloth to the sunburnt area

 You should see a doctor if your child has severe sunburn.
 Signs of severe sunburn include: